hydroper/fortoresseXY/todo/http-server.md

 ## Sign in

-Sign in includes IP and captcha validation, similiar to the account creation validation.
+Sign in includes IP validation, similiar to the account creation validation.

 ## Account creation